Colorado Premier

 PIG AT THE CROSSING, director Khyentse Norbu

 Dolom, a YouTuber, has an affair with married Deki.
 She's pregnant.
 After his accidental death, Dolom's soul enters limbo.
 Guided to confront his past choices, he must relinquish attachments to move on or remain trapped indefinitely.
+With the help of a mysterious guide, Dolom navigates this in-between realm and faces his storied past and consequences of his actions.
+As time collapses around him, he must choose to right his wrongs and let go of his attachment to his former self or be trapped to wander in a dream-like in-between state for timelessness.
 122 minutes.

 Brakhage on Brakhage